 Detox alone is not complete rehab therapy.
-The detox process can also be frightening for most drug users as they might have attempted the ‘cold turkey’ approach before.
-For those that have been using drugs for many years, take solace that detox really doesn’t need to be cold turkey.
+The detox and withdrawal process can also be frightening for most drug users as they might have attempted the ‘cold turkey’ approach or even detox at home.
+For those who have been using drugs for many years, take solace that detox really doesn’t need to be cold turkey.
 Although some substance abusers just find the idea of detox intimidating, we take every safety measure to ensure that detox is safe and a proper fit for each patient.
 We have been providing drug and alcohol detox services to the city of Athens, GA for over a decade.
 You can trust us to get you through this difficult time.

 There are a few detox medications that, if prescribed by a qualified medical professional, can mitigate some of the horrible and unpleasant withdrawal symptoms that prolonged substance dependency causes.

 Also, it is vital for people battling severe alcoholism, or users who abuse alcohol in conjunction with other substances, to undergo medically supervised withdrawal.
 Medically supervised withdrawal facilities use specific medications to prevent medical complications resulting from withdrawal, including hallucinations, seizures, or other physical and mental issues.